-Tucked away in the rolling hills of Hampshire, an ancient national park and forest holds free-roaming ponies, picturesque villages and beautiful views onto the sea.
+Tucked away in the rolling hills of Hampshire, an ancient national park and forest hold free-roaming ponies, picturesque villages, and beautiful views of the sea.
 The New Forest national park is a secret British people have been keeping from tourists for decades.

 The New Forest is dotted with ancient, sleepy villages with Tudor cottages and Victorian stately homes.
 The villages of Brockenhurst, Burley and Beaulieu are by far the most beautiful villages in the National Park.

 Lymington, a town just on the edge of the National Park often attracts people who love sailing and has a nice little high street with everything you might want on your little holiday to The New Forest.

 The most famous attraction in The New Forest is the Beaulieu Motor Museum.
 This is the largest motor museum in Europe and offers an amazing collection of cars.
 Not interested in cars?
 Visit the grounds of the museum to explore a smaller museum on British spies during the Second World War and another on life in Victorian England.

 The New Forest is also known as a haven for cyclists, hikers, and camping enthusiasts.
 The national park has free-roaming ponies, cows, and donkeys and in winter you can even see the free-roaming pigs.

 If you are looking for a hotel in The New Forest, head to ForestPark Hotel in Brockenhurst.
 Not only do they have a large garden where you can drink a nicely prepared G&T, but their breakfasts and Sunday roasts are very well-known in the area.
 The hotel edges onto the open forest and Brockenhurst high street is only a 5-minute walk away!